neskoskin/mean-clean/README.md

-# MEAN clean project template
+# MEAN clean app

-MEAN (MongoDB, Express, Angular, Node) project configuration I use for development.
+MEAN project configuration I use for development.
 Contains the directory structure and uses Gulp for js and less processing (bundling, ugli/minificaiton) and nodemon for running the express server.

 The project structure in summary: